jaantollander/masters-thesis/content/30_methods.md

 - *Describe the research material and methodology*

-## Collecting usage statistics from a Lustre file system
+## Collecting operation statistics from Lustre file system
-We can configure Lustre to collect file system usage statistics with *Lustre Jobstats*, as explained in the documentation [@lustredocs, sec.
+We can configure Lustre to collect file system usage statistics with *Lustre Jobstats*, as explained in the documentation, section 12.2 [@lustredocs, sec.
 12.2].
 Jobstats keeps counters of various statistics of file system related system calls.
 Each Lustre server keeps counters for all of its targets.
 We can query the values from the counter at given time by running the commands below on each server.